| No Power in 350 Watt ATX Power Supplies

 supply.
 If the increase is too great it can cause the output

+voltages to drop few volts from the original value.
 From experience, whenever there is a shorted power FET, the power

 IC usually will kaput too.
 I have checked the resistors,